Pirates vs. Blue Jays Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 11 doubles, two home runs, 15 walks and 19 RBI (30 total hits).
-He's also swiped three bases.
+- Carlos Santana has 30 hits with 11 doubles, two home runs, 15 walks and 19 RBI.
+He's also stolen three bases.

 Santana Recent Games